88 Drive-In: Potential closure

 At the May 18th, 2023 meeting of the Commerce City Planning Commission, it was announced that Susan Kochevar "...is ready to leave the movie theater business."
 At the meeting, developers proposed replacing the drive-in with a large warehouse.
 For the warehouse construction to proceed, its zoning Planned Unit Development (PUD) will need to be changed.
 As zoned in 1971, the PUD only allowed for a drive-in theater and a single-family residence.
 The zoning will need to be changed from that PUD to an I-1: Light-Intensity Industrial District, which is a general commercial and industrial area zoning.
 Should a zoning variance be allowed, Chicago-based developer First Industrial Realty Trust, will build a warehouse on the land that is now used for the 88 Drive-In.
 This was discussed again at the June 5th meeting of Commerce City city council.

 Before the evening of the June 5, 2023, city council meeting, Westword printed a statement Kochevar and her associates had given directly to the magazine.
 The statement explained that it was a difficult decision for them to sell the drive-in, and that the property had already been under contract for 18 months.
 They added that they felt the best use for the land would be to be redeveloped as a warehouse.
 Due to the growth of the city around the drive-in property, she explained, it is no longer an ideal location due to light and noise pollution.

 However in March 26, 2024, the 88th Drive-in Instagram announced they will open for the 2024 season, countering 2023 report's.
 On March 28th Commerce City spokesperson Travis Huntington state the reason was that the company, First Industrial Realty Trust, withdrew the application before the city could hold a final vote on the rezoning.
 As of now, there are no other applications to buy the property.
 Then on May 10th, the 88th Drive-in officially reopened for the 2024 season.
-It was announced on May 4th, 2025, that the 88 Drive-In would once again reopen for their 49th season.
-It began showing films on May 9th, 2025.
+It was announced on April 2, 2026, that the 88 Drive-In would once again reopen for their 50th season.
+Tickets cost $10 per person for two movie showings, and children under 12 are free.